viamrobotics/docs/docs/use-cases/sensor-data-query-sdk.md

 {{% /tablestep %}}
 {{< /table >}}

-Adjust the Python script to uery your data further.
+Adjust the Python script to query your data further.

 ## Next steps